Life in Retirement

 Former Educator, Writer, and Editor

 A lazy, rainy morning after-breakfast, before getting dressed, before hair being brushed.
 The focus?
 Aqua Art.
 Paint perfect pictures using nothing more than water and a brush or finger.
 Allow to dry.
 The ink disappears, and you can do it all over again.
-Blooey and Bingo are perfect every time.
+Bluey and Bingo are perfect every time.
 Remember what it was like … Continue reading Our interests and hobbies: nature or nurture?